 The Foundation maintains a relatively small group of researchers on its own, but also finances research carried out on a contractual basis at academic research centres and by groups of experts.
 In addition, CUPORE participates in joint international projects for which it seeks financing from e.g. the EU and other international bodies.
 CUPORE's Board defines the general guidelines of its activities, approves appropriations and financial plans and employs its staff and researchers.

 Former ERICarts Associate FinnEKVIT was established in 1993 to promote Finnish research on European cultural and media policies.
 As a small expert organisation with a membership of a dozen university professors, researchers and experts, it has co-operated with the ERICarts Institute in several European projects including "Pyramids or Pillars", "Creative Europe" and "Culture-Gates", in particular via its Secretary General, Prof. Ilkka Heiskanen.
 In 2011, Finn-EKVIT ceased its activities and transferred its shares in the ERICarts Institute to CUPORE.

 Observatorio das Actividades Culturais (OAC)

 The OAC (http://www.oac.pt/menuobservatorio_ing.htm) was created in 1996 by the Institute of Social Sciences of the University of Lisbon (ICS), the National Institute of Statistics (INE) and the Ministry of Culture.
-Its main task is to produce and disseminate information, in a systematic and regular manner, on current trends in the field of cultural activities with emphasis on audience research, cultural events and their impact, cultural policies, cultural agents (artists, users of cultural equipments etc.) and studies on cultural institutions (libraries, museums, etc.).
+Until its dissolution in 2011, its main task has been to produce and disseminate information, in a systematic and regular manner, on current trends in the field of cultural activities with emphasis on audience research, cultural events and their impact, cultural policies, cultural agents (artists, users of cultural equipments etc.) and studies on cultural institutions (libraries, museums, etc.).

 Zentrum für Kulturforschung (ZfKf)